-Syphilis has four different phases, each with its own set of symptoms.
+Syphilis has four different phases: primary, secondary, latent, and tertiary.
+Each phase has its own set of symptoms.
 The symptoms of primary syphilis in men may include:

 - a very small, firm, and painless sore where the bacteria entered the body, usually on the penis, anus, or lips

 - swollen lymph nodes in the area near the sore